syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Export-and-Import-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-### Export to a stream
+### Exporting annotations from stream

-The ExportAnnotations method also exports the annotations added in the document to a stream in specified file format.
+The [ExportAnnotations](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_ExportAnnotations_System_IO_Stream_Syncfusion_Pdf_Parsing_AnnotationDataFormat_) method also exports the annotations added in the document to a stream in specified file format.
 The annotation data format should be given as an arguments.

 {% tabs %}
 {% highlight C# %}